JuliaFirstOrder/StructuredOptimization.jl/README.md

 x_L1, it = solve(A, y, normL1(lambda), zeros(n))
 ```

-Alternatively, one can look for the best approximation with a given number of
+Alternatively, one can use the `indBallL0` regularizer to look for the best
-nonzero coefficients, using the `indBallL0` regularizer:
+approximation with a given number of nonzero coefficients:

 ```julia
 x_L0c, it = solve(A, y, indBallL0(200), zeros(n))